ABÖJ, JUROPA and YoungStars International

 a printing and publishing work.
 In 1981, we returned to Ampflwang and helped the church become indigenous.
 In 1984, we founded an Austrian

-One of the first students was Kurt Mühlematter, who entertained a vision of establishing a youth organization to reach Austrian kids of "Jungschar"
+One of the first students was Kurt Mühlematter, who entertained a vision of establishing an organization to reach Austrian kids of "Jungschar"

 age.
 He too felt that this age group was being neglected in most churches.
 Kurt and Ralph agreed to work together to make their vision reality.